Kratom: A dangerous opioid or natural panacea?

 "I think about it as an opioid, that's going to make it dangerous, addictive, some people are going to get really tired and sedated and there's going to be some people that get stimulated by it and irritable by it, and their moods are going to change, and they're going to have all sorts of weird experiences, because it's an opiate-like substance," said Prakken.

-The local Triangle woman has echoed this concern after the experience with her husband.
+The Triangle woman has echoed this concern after the experience with her husband.

 "He is in complete denial about his addiction to Kratom and is seeking no assistance to get himself off," she said.
 "It is impossible for me to sit and watch him slowly and expensively kill himself and our savings."